 There is a critical shortage of mental health professionals who are trained to address the needs of children, adolescents and their families.
 We are meeting this need.

 Want to build knowledge, skills and credentials in a specialized area above and beyond a master’s degree without extending your time at Falk College?
-The Certificate of Advanced Studies (CAS) in Global Health is a 12-credit hour graduate program to further your knowledge through a comprehensive, specialized curriculum of applied skills in child therapy.
+The Certificate of Advanced Studies (CAS) in Child Therapy is a 12-credit hour graduate program to further your knowledge through a comprehensive, specialized curriculum of applied skills in child therapy.